 Phelps-Roper talked about protesting funerals in her interview with Kennecke.

-In 2006, the South Dakota legislature and then-Gov. Mike Rounds passed and signed a law to block the picketing of funeral services.“We believe at a time like this you should not be allowed to be picketing close by where a grieving family is at, preparing to bury their dead,” Rounds said in February 2006.
+In 2006, the South Dakota legislature and then-Gov. Mike Rounds passed and signed a law to block the picketing of funeral services.

 A violation was a Class 2 misdemeanor.